rafamanzo/pcsetup/README.md

   - Create a super user that can run sudo passwordless.
 This is require to properly make pacaur work without asking sudo password
   - Update the system
   - Install ansible
+* If you are not me, you need to [set your own personal information](https://github.com/rafamanzo/pcsetup/wiki/Replace-my-personal-information-by-yours)

 ### Everyday